The Beauty Web

 3. Milk: 3.2gm

-Peanut butter, 7 g of protein per 2 tablespoons.
+Peanut butter, a protein-rich food, has 7 g of protein per 2 tablespoons.
 Recipe to Try: Sweet Potato-Peanut Bisque.
 Peanut butter and peanuts are full of fiber, protein and fat.
 That winning combination of nutrition helps keep you full.
 Try peanut butter on toast, blended into smoothies or in a peanut sauce for savory dishes

 Legumes : Including beans, lentils, and chickpeas, these are rich in protein and fiber, supporting digestive health and satiety.
 Nuts and Seeds : Almonds, walnuts, chia seeds, and flaxseeds are excellent sources of protein and healthy fats..
 Grains : Quinoa is a complete protein, offering all nine essential amino acids